-The test included 26A/26X, and 85A cartridge models tested on the HP LASERJET PRO M402dne and the HP LASERJET PRO P1102w, respectively.
-Non-HP brands were selected by HP and procured for testing from North America by spencerlab.
-For both cartridge SKUs, ten cartridges of ten brands were tested to get statistically significant overall results.
+The test included the 58A cartridge model tested on the HP LASERJET PRO M404n printer.
+Non-HP brands, both remanufactured and imitations, were selected by HP and procured for testing from North America by spencerLAB.
+Ten cartridges of each of the six non-HP brands and HP branded cartridges were tested to get significant overall results.